How to Flip a House for Beginners

 The final factor, the third factor, that’s going to influence how much you money you make is the price at which you can sell the property.
 Very often investors make a mistake.
 They overestimate how much the property is going to be worth.
 They hope it’s going to be worth this amount and it doesn’t actually sell for as much, they don’t make as much money.
 The way you can mitigate the risk is speak to a couple of local agents, maybe the agent you’re buying it from, and say “Look, if I do this, this and this to the property and spend this amount of money, how much can you sell the property for?”
 And they’ll tell you what they think.
 Then say “Look, if I had to hold a gun to your head and get you to sell it in 30 days, get a sale degree to it, what could you sell it for?”
 And they’ll give you a lower price.
 That lower price might be the one you want to do your figures on.
 Now I have a rule of thumb here.
 If I’m buying a house, doing it up and selling it on, I want to make a minimum of 20% profit.
 If the end value is going to be £200,000, I work out what is 20% of £200,000 and that would be £40,000.
 In other words, take £40,000 off £200,000.
 Therefore £160,000 is the maximum I can spend.
 That’s buying it, doing all the work and the cost of the finance.
 You might be borrowing money while you’re doing all this work, including the selling and the buying cost as well.
 Why do you want 20%?
 Well, you need to plan for 20% margin.
 You might not make 20%, but you need to plan for that because sometimes things take longer than expected.

-The finance cost might be more, the renovation cost might be more, and you might not sell it for what you want.
-Therefore if you have a 20% margin, it means even if you spend more and if you sell it for less or the margin comes down, you still make some money.
 The worst thing you can do is buy something, spend a year doing it up and trying to sell it.
 You sell it and you end up making a loss.
-Because then that's not only lost money, but it's a wasted year of your life too.
+Because then that’s not only lost money, but it’s a wasted year of your life too.
 Make sure you only do great deals.
 How can you do that?
 Get educated.
 Read lots of these free articles and read books like ‘Property Magic’, we have a ‘Property Magic’ podcast as well which is completely free.
 You can find it on Google, on Google Play, on iTunes and Spotify.
 Go and search for ‘Property Magic’ podcasts.
-There's lots of information in there.
+There’s lots of information in there.
 Some of it is for beginners, some of it is more advanced.
-But go and listen to that to really understand, to make sure you know what you're doing.
-So to summarise I think buying property to flip, which means you're selling it quickly to someone else, is a great strategy.
+But go and listen to that to really understand, to make sure you know what you’re doing.
+So to summarise I think buying property to flip, which means you’re selling it quickly to someone else, is a great strategy.

-"“Say “Look, if I had to hold a gun to your head and get you to sell it in 30 days, get a sale degree to it, what could you sell it for?”
-And they'll give you a lower price.
-That lower price might be the one you want to do your figures on.”"
+“Say “Look, if I had to hold a gun to your head and get you to sell it in 30 days, get a sale degree to it, what could you sell it for?”
+And they’ll give you a lower price.
+That lower price might be the one you want to do your figures on.”

 My Two Final Thoughts